MPIA Records Request

 Welcome to the Montgomery County Department of Police (MCPD) Maryland Public Information Act (MPIA) home page.

-MCPD maintains certain records that are classified as public records which may be made available to the public in accordance with State law through the Maryland Public Information Act, Annotated Code of Maryland, General Provisions Article (“GP”), §4-201 et seq.
+MCPD maintains certain records, classified as public, which may be made available to the public per State law through the Maryland Public Information Act, Annotated Code of Maryland, General Provisions Article (“GP”), §4-201 et seq.

-Maryland’s Public Information Act states that agencies should grant the public a broad right of access to public records, with some exceptions.
-Within the parameters of State law, it is MCPD’s policy to conduct its work in an open manner and provide the public with a maximum amount of accurate and timely information.
-If you have any questions, concerns or suggestions, please do not hesitate to contact MCPD at Records.MCPD@montgomerycountymd.gov.
+Maryland’s Public Information Act (MPIA) states that agencies should grant the public a broad right of access to public records, with some exceptions.
+Within the parameters of State law, it is MCPD’s policy to conduct its work openly and provide the public with a maximum amount of accurate and timely information.
+If you have any questions, concerns, or suggestions, please do not hesitate to contact MCPD at [email protected].

 Data Access Options